One of our good customers had this to say about some Hot Stampers he purchased recently:

 This is the opposite of what everyone who stuck in the world of Heavy Vinyl is hearing.
 Virtually all of those records are veiled, recessed and compressed.

 Who on earth wants that sound?
-It’s beyond our understanding how it is that so many audiophiles cannot tell the difference between a good record and the lousy sounding crap they are making today.
+It’s beyond our understanding how it is that so many audiophiles cannot tell the difference between a good record and the mediocre-at-best product they are making today.

 Thanks for your letter.
 Glad you liked our Hot Stamper pressings as much as we did.